 Feeding a large family with several hungry tadpoles at Disneyland can add up quickly.
 But we have a few tips to help you save money (and time) on meals, snacks and beverages so you can stretch your Disney dollar.
 The food selection at Disneyland is next-level and something you definitely want to include in your visit.
-Over the years, we have mastered the right balance of enjoying park food but also finding ways to stay within budget.
-We're here to help you save where you can and suggest some ways to feed a large family at Disneyland.
+Over the years, the frogs at Undercover Tourist have mastered the right balance of enjoying park food but also finding ways to stay within budget.
+We're here to help you save where you can and offer suggestions for feeding a large family at Disneyland.

-Tips for Feeding a Large Family at Disney
+Tips for Feeding a Large Family at Disneyland

 Disneyland Resort has become a foodie haven.
 In the last five to 10 years, Disneyland has really upped the game on theme park food.
 You and your tadpoles will want to try those popular "viral" treats and seasonal options.
 But believe it or not, you can bring food and nonalcoholic drinks into Disneyland — and this is a great way to save money and time.

+You can also order groceries to be delivered to your hotel so you can eat before you leave the room and stuff your bags with affordable snacks.
 Here's how to pack snacks, lunch and water, as well as where to buy family-friendly meals in the parks and find shareable treats.
 These tips will help you feed the whole family and keep them full and hoppy for a great day at Disney!
-We'll help you save money while making a day at Disneyland reasonable for a large family.
+We'll help you save money while making feeding a large family at Disneyland more reasonable.

 Bring Your Own Food and Drink